Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Source.md

     **If the instance refers to WebAssembly code**, `introductionScript` is the [`Debugger.Script`][script] instance referring to the same underlying WebAssembly module. `introductionOffset` is `undefined`.

+## Function Properties of the Debugger.Source Prototype Object

+The functions described below may only be called with a `this` value referring to a `Debugger.Source` instance; they may not be used as methods of other kinds of objects.

+`reparse()`
+:  **If the instance refers to JavaScript source**, and if the source has text
+    available, return a `Debugger.Script` instance referring to a new script created by reparsing this source's text.
+Debugger `onNewScript` hooks will not be invoked for the new script.
+Otherwise, throw an `Error`.